 To explain our classification system and grading system:

-Commercial-seed that we bought form wholesale seed collectors.
+Commercial-seed that we bought through wholesale seed collectors.

-*Commercial-seed that we collected form squirrel caches, which are located under high quality trees.
+*Commercial-seed that we collected out of squirrel caches, which are located under high quality trees.

-Hand Picked-seed, which has been hand picked from the parent tree and represents the top four to five percent of the national forest in form, quality and color.
+Hand Picked-seed, which has been hand picked from the parent tree and represents the top four to five percent of the national forest in shape, quality and color.